Updated on 2024-11-14 GMT+08:00

 Procedure

-4. On the Load Balancers page, click Buy Elastic Load Balancer.
+2. On the load balancer list page, click Buy Elastic Load Balancer.

 Complete the basic configurations based on Table 1.